technosophos/hello-helm/README.md

 Set up your webhook to use `http://<IP>:7744/events/dockerhub/<Project Name>/<Commit>.`

 - The IP is the gateway IP from the command above
-- Project name is the _anem of your Brigade project_
+- Project name is the _name of your Brigade project_
 - Commit is the commit in the repo you want to use to fetch the brigade.js from

 So if project name is `technosophos/hello-helm`, and the host is `example.com`, then